 Par les Chemins Noir by David B.

-After he co-founded L'Association in 1990, he began using the pseudonym David B. and specialized in short black-and-white stories, detailing nightmarish dreams, collected in the album 'Le Cheval Blême' in 1992.
+After Beauchard co-founded L'Association in 1990, he began using the pseudonym David B. and specialized in short black-and-white stories, detailing nightmarish dreams, collected in the album 'Le Cheval Blême' in 1992.
 As powerful as his dream imagery is in itself, it is amplified by his masterful use of black and white drawings.
 In L'Association's magazine Lapin, he published serials like 'Le Prophète Voilé', 'Le Jardin Armé' and 'Le Voyage de l'Est'.
-Beauchard is biggest claim to fame is autobiographical series 'L'Ascension du Haut-Mal', which was published in six books between 1996 and 2003 and earned him the highest praise from comics critics.
+Beauchard is biggest claim to fame is autobiographical series 'L'Ascension du Haut-Mal', published in six books between 1996 and 2003.
+It earned him the highest praise from comics critics.

 L'Ascension du Haut-Mal by David B